yan03515/Autonomous-Vehicle/README.md

 ### Vehicle Structure

 I modified the vehicle platform by replacing the original wheels with **8-inch Mecanum wheels**.
-The larger wheels are intended to improve the vehicle’s ability to pass over uneven pavement and small road irregularities, providing a more stable platform for future onboard sensors and autonomous navigation experiments.
+The larger wheels are intended to improve the vehicle's ability to pass over uneven pavement and small road irregularities, with the goal of providing a more stable platform for future onboard sensors and autonomous navigation experiments.

 ### PC-side Control Program